Auricularia auricula-judae: Medicinal use

-Writing in 1694, herbalist John Pechey described A. auricula-judae by saying "It grows to the Trunk of the Elder-Tree.
+Writing in 1694, the herbalist John Pechey described A. auricula-judae by saying "It grows to the Trunk of the Elder-Tree.
 Being dried it will keep a good year.
 Boyl'd in Milk, or infus'd in Vinegarm 'tis good to gargle the Mouth or Throat in Quinsies, and other inflammations of the Mouth and Throat.
 And being infus'd in some proper Water, it is good in Diseases of the Eyes."
 The species also saw use as an astringent due to its ability to absorb water.
 There are recorded medicinal usages from Scotland, where it was again used as a gargle for sore throats, and from Ireland, where, in an attempt to cure jaundice, it was boiled in milk.
 The medicinal use of A. auricula-judae continued until at least 1860, when it was still sold at Covent Garden; at the time, it was not considered edible in the United Kingdom.

-Pharmacology

-Numerous research papers have been published on possible medicinal applications of a fungus said to be "Auricularia auricula-judae" or "Auricularia auricula", but it is not always clear which species was used for research.
-At least some papers published from Asia have used locally-sourced material and probably refer to Auricularia heimuer or other regional species known to have potential pharmaceutical applications.

 Cultural depictions

-The species is referred to in Christopher Marlowe's play The Jew of Malta.
-Iathamore proclaims: "The hat he wears, Judas left under the elder when he hanged himself".
+The species is referred to in Christopher Marlowe's play The Jew of Malta, where Ithamore proclaims: "The hat he wears, Judas left under the elder when he hanged himself".
 Later, the species was probably partially the inspiration for Emily Dickinson's poem beginning "The Mushroom is the Elf of Plants", which depicts a mushroom as the "ultimate betrayer".
 Dickinson had both a religious and naturalistic background, and so it is more than likely that she knew of the common name of A. auricula-judae, and of the folklore surrounding Judas's suicide.